 English Language Programmes

-We offer both individual and group tuition.
-Students wishing to take group tuition are placed into the most suitable class based on both their age and their level of English, which is assessed before arrival using our pre-course placement test.
+We offer both group classes and 1:1 tuition throughout the year, for adults and for juniors.
+Students wishing to take group classes are placed into the most suitable class based on both their age and their level of English, which is assessed before arrival using our pre-course placement test.

 Course length is flexible: students can join a course for as little as 1 week, or for any number of weeks up to 1 or 2 years, depending on visa status.
 We typically recommend at least 2 weeks for a short course.

-All students wishing to take a course of more than 8 weeks are interviewed via Skype or Zoom in advance of arrival, so that a realistic idea of how long it will take for them to achieve the required level can be given.
+All students wishing to take a course of more than 8 weeks are interviewed online by a member of our staff in advance of arrival, so that a realistic idea of how long it will take for them to achieve the required level can be given.

 Standard